taskanalytics/genus/src/components/Number/README.md

 Optional:

 [description]         Label for number
-[sup]                 Denominator for number, like % [size={small,large}]  Render either a small or a large variant
+[suffix]              Denominator for number, like % [size={small,large}]  Render either a small or a large variant
 ```